top of page

 *Most importantly though – Hitching up and predeparture walk around.
 Your seller would know best what items to check for before departure, i.e. checking windows locked, doors in travel position, vents closed, awning rolled up and locked in place etc. And hitching up.
 There are a few safety things here that need to be done when hitching up.
 Making sure the van is secured to the tow vehicle, handbrake off, electric brakes plugged in (if applicable), lights connected and working etc.

-One really big important tip also (and this goes with buying a tow vehicle as well) always do a PPSR check on the vehicle.
+One really big important tip also (and this goes with buying a tow vehicle as well) always do a PPSR check on the vehicle before committing to purchase and handing over any money.
 PPSR is a goverment site that allows you to enter the VIN of the vehicle and check for the following:

 Security interest on the vehicle - meaning that there is no finance.
 If you purchase a vehicle with finance and the seller doesn't pay out the loan and then fails to keep with their commitments, then the financier can literally come and take your vehicle away from you.